Pipeline

 Workflow

 A project can contain multiple workflows, each performing different tasks.
-For example, you can have a workflow to build and test pull requests, another workflow to deploy applications whenever a release is created, and yet another workflow to add labels when new issues are opened.
+For example, you can have one workflow for building and testing pull requests, another workflow for deploying applications every time a release is created, and another workflow for adding labels whenever a new issue is opened.

 Events